Ultimate List of Things to Do in Atlanta with Kids

 - Family Free Days at Children’s Museum of Atlanta – Watch social media for free family days at CMA.

-- Second Sundays at The High – The High offers free family admission and programming the second Sunday of each month with advance reservations.
+- Second Sundays at The High – The High Museum of Art offers free family admission and programming the second Sunday of each month with advance reservations.

-- Georgia Aquarium – Free on your birthday for Georgia residents.
+- Georgia Aquarium – Admission is free on your birthday for Georgia residents.

 - Historic Fourth Ward Skatepark – Drop in for some skateboard fun.